 Feeding habits: Firefly adults don't eat much of anything, but larvae are carnivorous.
 They eat other insect larvae, snails, and slugs.

-Natural enemies: Man--with toxic chemical sprays.
+Natural enemies: Man - with toxic chemical sprays.

-Natural control: None needed--beneficial.
+Natural control: None needed - beneficial.

-Organic control: None needed--beneficial.
+Organic control: None needed - beneficial.

 Insight: Fireflies flash their lights on and off in a distinct pattern.
 Even the larvae and eggs glow; scientists have no clue about this since it obviously cannot relate to mating.
 In the adult stage they definitely add beauty and fascination to summer evenings.
 The larval stage is beneficial.
 They are meat eaters and dine mostly on young snails and slugs.
 There are about 130 species of fireflies in this country.
 In some species the female doesn't have wings.
 Some researchers claim that fireflies are less active when the moon is full.

-ANSWER: Stick with an organic program, and fireflies eventually will return.
+A: Stick with an organic program, and fireflies eventually will return.
 Many organic gardeners have reported good populations during the past several years.
 The health of the soil probably is the most important factor because that’s where immature fireflies live.
 Firefly larvae feed on and control slugs and other pests.